satoruk-icepp/eudaq/producers/ipbusTest/README.md

 Run this ipbus example:

- -Start an ipbus hardware emulation, fill it with crap data : see [myIpbusTest](https://github.com/asteencern/ipbus-test)
+ -Start an ipbus skiroc emulation, fill it with crap data : see [myIpbusTest](https://github.com/asteencern/ipbus-test)

  `$ ./STARTRUN ipbustest`